The Avengers (1998 film): Plot

 Secret agent John Steed and meteorologist Dr. Emma Peel are summoned to The Ministry.
 They meet the spymaster, codenamed Mother, who informs them that the Prospero project — an attempt to influence the weather — was apparently sabotaged by Peel.
 Dr. Peel claims she is innocent, and she is sent to work alongside Steed to find the real culprit.
-Mother's second-in-command, Father, claims that Peel suffers from dissociative identity disorder.
+Mother's second-in-command, Father, claims that Peel has dissociative identity disorder.
 The duo visits Sir August de Wynter, a former Ministry scientist.
 He takes an instant liking to Peel, as they both share a love of weather.

 Steed and Peel follow a lead to Wonderland Weather, a business that artificially creates heat or rain with a special machine, where they discover two dead men in teddy bear suits.
-The members of a secret organization, led by de Wynter, all don teddy bear suits to disguise their identities.
+The members of a secret organization, led by de Wynter, all don different coloured teddy bear suits to disguise their identities.
 One of them, however, looks exactly like Peel.
 Steed arrives in time to save Peel, as the double jumps off a roof and disappears.

 Steed and Peel go off to visit de Wynter at his mansion but are attacked by mechanical bees.
-An elderly Ministry agent, Alice, helps them to flee; nevertheless, de Wynter captures, drugs, and hypnotizes Peel.
+An elderly Ministry agent, Alice, helps them to flee; nevertheless, de Wynter captures, drugs and hypnotises Peel while she's in a barely coherent state.
 When de Wynter is later distracted, Peel tries to escape but feels faint and finds herself trapped due to the mansion's ever-changing floor plan.
-Becoming desperate, she smashes her way through the wall where Steed then finds her unconscious and rescues her.
-Back at Steed's apartment, Peel wakes up and is fired by Steed.
-However, Peel is arrested by Father, while Steed visits Invisible Jones, a man inside The Ministry, to investigate the meaning of a map found at Wonderland Weather.
+Becoming desperate, she smashes her way through a mirror/window where Steed then finds her unconscious and rescues her.
+Back at Steed's apartment, Peel wakes up and is given a pair of Trubshaw boots however, Peel is arrested by Father, while Steed visits Invisible Jones, a man inside The Ministry, to investigate the meaning of a map found at Wonderland Weather.

 After viewing photos of failed genetic experiments including cloning (revealing that the other Emma Peel is a clone), Steed determines Father is working alongside de Wynter.
 Father and the Peel clone gas Peel unconscious but are confronted by Mother, whom they incapacitate.
 De Wynter, controlling the weather using Prospero, confronts the world leaders, boasting that he controls the weather and they will have to buy the weather from him at great expense.
 He gives them a midnight ultimatum.

 Father and the clone take Peel to a hot air balloon, where she regains consciousness and escapes during a snowstorm.
 Father and the clone perish when the balloon collides with the Wonderland Weather sign.
 Once reunited, Steed and Peel share a kiss.
 Jones determines de Wynter is using the Prospero instruments on a secret island, and Peel and Steed travel there to stop him.
 Peel defuses the Prospero device just as a hurricane forms over London.
 Steed duels de Wynter and impales him with his own cane, causing de Wynter to be disintegrated by a powerful bolt of lightning.
 The duo escapes just as the base self-destructs, and rendezvous with Mother on the roof of a building.